AnonJr/AnonJr.com/_posts/2018-11-04-Special-Feed-for-Dev.to.md

 In the front matter I have a `repost` variable like so:

-{% include figure class="pure-img" image_path="/img/2018-11-04-frontmatter.png" alt="(side note: need to fix the highlighting/rendering of markdown code in posts&hellip;)" caption="(side note: need to fix the highlighting/rendering of markdown code in posts&hellip;)" %}
+{% include figure image_path="/assets/img/2018-11-04-frontmatter.png" alt="(side note: need to fix the highlighting/rendering of markdown code in posts&hellip;)" caption="(side note: need to fix the highlighting/rendering of markdown code in posts&hellip;)" %}

 Originally I was going to set up a "to-dev.to" tag, and go that way, but that didn't seem useful for the people who were visiting my site.

 And there's now a `todev.to.xml` that filters through the posts for just those that I want to republish.

-{% include figure class="pure-img" image_path="/img/2018-11-04-devtoxml.png" alt="DevTo XML" caption="" %}
+{% include figure image_path="/assets/img/2018-11-04-devtoxml.png" alt="DevTo XML" caption="" %}

 At my next opportunity, I'm going to try and pump it through the [Compress layout](https://github.com/penibelst/jekyll-compress-html) and see if that can get the size down without breaking anything.
 Though now that I think about it, I'd have to either adapt it to work with [Pretzel](https://github.com/Code52/pretzel) or do the Pretzel-to-Jekyll conversion first.